elenaserezhkina/week-recap/week-02.md

 Then we open code edditor `open .` and make changes to the code.
 After all changes are done we check modified files in working directory`git status`.
 Next steps are:
+* `git checkout -b branch-name` create a new branch and switch to it
 * `git add .`
 * `git commit -m "what changes were done"`
 * `git push origin branch-name`